hal3/ciml/projects/p2/README.md

 on LAB4, and the evaluation will be on the quizbowl question answering dataset that we used recently to beat Ken Jennings.

-First, you must implement AVA and the tree based reduction (the `multiclass.py` file that comes with this project is identical to the one from the lab, except the existence of the extra class for trees).
+First, you must implement AVA (the `multiclass.py` file that comes with this project is identical to the one from the lab, except the existence of the extra class for trees).
 Second, you must implement a tree-based reduction.
 Most of train is given to you, but predict you must do all on your own.
 I've provided a tree class to help you:

 ```python
 >>> t = multiclass.makeBalancedTree(range(6))